 - 1. Creation of the connection file and ZMQ ports on the remote (target) system along with a gateway listener socket - 2.
 Conveyance of the connection (and listener socket) information back to the Enterprise Gateway process - 3.
-Invocation of the target kernel

-4. Listen for interrupt and shutdown requests from Enterprise Gateway and carry out the action when appropriate
+Invocation of the target kernel - 4.
+Listen for interrupt and shutdown requests from Enterprise Gateway and carry out the action when appropriate

-Kernel launchers are minimally invoked with two parameters (both of which are conveyed by the argv stanza of the corresponding kernel.json file) - the kernel's ID as created by the server and conveyed via the placeholder {kernel_id} and a response address consisting of the Enterprise Gateway server IP and port on which to return the connection information similarly represented by the placeholder {response_address}.
+Kernel launchers are minimally invoked with three parameters (all of which are conveyed by the argv stanza of the corresponding kernel.json file) - the kernel's ID as created by the server and conveyed via the placeholder {kernel_id}, a response address consisting of the Enterprise Gateway server IP and port on which to return the connection information similarly represented by the placeholder {response_address}, and a public-key used by the launcher to encrypt an AES key that encrypts the kernel's connection information back to the server and respresented by the placeholder {public_key}.